Anaïs Barbeau-Lavalette: Early life

-In 2020, Anaïs Barbeau-Lavalette co-founded Mères au Front (Mothers on the Front) with eco-sociologist Laure Waridel; a decentralized movement that initiates actions promoting environmental protection.

 Film career

 Documentaries

 Barbeau-Lavalette started her film career as a documentary director.
 Following a year spent in Honduras, Barbeau-Lavalette directed Les Petits princes des bidonvilles (2000), which followed young Hondurans growing up in Montreal.
 In 2002, Anaïs Barbeau-Lavalette represented Canada in the United Nations Volunteers' Odyssey (Odyssée du voluntarist), in which she traveled the world creating 15 short documentaries on the theme of volunteerism.

 On her return, Barbeau-Lavalette directed more documentaries, including the features Si j'avais un chapeau (2005), which detailed the lives of children across four different countries, and Tap-Tap, a "poetic portrait of Montreal's Haitian community."

 Fiction features

 In 2007, her debut fiction The Ring came out and was received warmly by critics.
 Her second fiction feature film, Inch'Allah, has become her most recognizable piece of work.

 Her 2020 film, Goddess of the Fireflies (La déesse des mouches à feu), is an adaptation of the novel by Geneviève Pettersen.

 In 2022, she released White Dog (Chien blanc), an adaptation of Romain Gary's 1970 novel White Dog.